-Inspector- General's rating Unsatisfactory pan Current Inspector-General's assessment (2021) The department has not developed an operational policy framework for noncompliance or regulatory intervention tools in the non-commercial airfieight pathway as recommended by the Inspector-General of Biosecurity.
-The department maintains that there are legal, practical and policy reasons it is not possible or feasible for biosecurity officers to issue infringement notices in response to noncompliance in the airfieight pathway.
-For example, a common breach for which an infringement notice can be issued is the provision of false or misleading information or documents (sections 532 and 533 of the Biosecurity Act 2015).
-In the airfieight pathway, the self-assessed clearance (SAC) declaration provides basic information about each consignment, including the identity of the sender and importer, consignment details and goods description, delivery location and company or business names.
+Inspector- General's rating Unsatisfactory P Current Inspector-General's assessment (2021) The department has not developed an operational policy framework for noncompliance or regulatory intervention tools in the non-commercial airfreight pathway as recommended by the Inspector-General of Biosecurity.
+The department maintains that there are legal, practical and policy reasons it is not possible or feasible for biosecurity officers to issue infinigement notices in response to noncompliance in the airfreight pathway.
+For example, a common breach for which an infinigement notice can be issued is the provision of false or misleading information or documents (sections 532 and 533 of the Biosecurity Act 2015).
+In the airfreight pathway, the self-assessed clearance (SAC) declaration provides basic information about each consignment, including the identity of the sender and importer, consignment details and goods description, delivery location and company or business names.
 However, the person making a false or misleading declaration is typically overseas and is not subject to an infringement notice.
-Biosecurity officers working in the airfreight pathway can report suspected noncompliance and escalate compliance action for significant breaches to the department's Enforcement Branch, via the Non Compliance Reporting Form or by contacting the Enforcement Branch directly.
+Biosecurity officers working in the airfreight pathway can report suspected noncompliance and escalate compliance action for significant breaches to the department's Enforcement Branch, via the Non Compliance Reporting Form or by confacting the Enforcement Branch directly.
 They can also engage directly with regional enforcement staff.
-Under the department's Civil Sanctions Policy, for all pathways with the exception of the airport pathway, a formal investigation of alleged noncompliance is undertaken by an enforcement officer before an infringement notice can be issued for an alleged breach of a civil penalty or strict liability provision.
-In the airport pathway, biosecurity officers can make an immediate assessment as to whether there is an alleged breach of the Act and can immediately issue an infringement notice. review recommendations continued Department's original management response Agreed.
+Under the department's civil Sanctions Policy, for all pathways with the exception of the airport pathway, a formal investigation of alleged noncompliance is undertaken by an enforcement officer before an infringement notice can be issued for an alleged breach of a civil penalty or strict liability provision.
+In the airport pathway, biosecurity officers can make an immediate assessment as to whether there is an alleged breach of the airport pathway biosecurity officers an alleged breach of the dorument make an immediate is undertaken by infringement notice. ations continued Department's original management response Agreed.
 The department has an operational policy framework (supported by IT systems and instructional material) for biosecurity officers to issue infringement notices and otherwise deal with non-compliance at first points of entry.
 Policy and guidance material is also being developed for the broader use of civil sanctions (i.e. infringement notices, civil penalty orders, injunctions and enforceable undertakings).
 TABLE 4 Outcomes of the audit of review recommendations Publication Inspector-General review date Recommendation 24: The department should develop an operational policy framework for biosecurity officers to exercise regulatory powers to issue infringement notices and civil penalties for non-compliance with provisions under the Act relating to the management of biosecurity risk associated with imported goods. comes of the Publication date July 2020 TABLE 4 Outc Inspector- General review title Biosecurity risk management of international express airfreight pathway for non-commercial consignments